Byakkuya/docker-Pern/README.md

-# Docker Template for PERN Stack Project
+# Docker boilerplate for PERN Stack Project

-This project is a Docker template for a simple CRUD application using the PERN stack.
+This project is a Docker boilerplate for a simple CRUD application using the PERN stack.
 The PERN stack consists of PostgreSQL, Express, React (Next.js), and Node.js.

 ## Tech Stack